GoogleChrome/kino/src/api/03-user-experience/09-google-cast.md

 ## Using the Cast Application Framework

-The [Cast Application Framework] is the part of Google Cast SDK which exposes objects, methods and events necessary for building web sender applications.
+The [Cast Application Framework] (CAF) is the part of Google Cast SDK which exposes objects, methods and events necessary for building web sender applications.

 ```html
 <script>